 How To Play the Opening in Backgammon, Part 1 (2020) - Bill Robertie

 The opening is arguably the most important phase to master: every game’s got one.
 Here at last is a thorough treatment of the opening few exchanges in backgammon.
 While you may already know the best opening plays, Robertie offers a fresh take on how the various options compare in terms of assets and liabilities, while also providing intriguing historical notes on how professional practice evolved over the past century.
 And rather than pursuing the usual “rules & exceptions” approach to the opening replies, Robertie conveys the logic behind the most common default plays while also finding the common elements in smaller subsets of more difficult positions.
-Parts 2 & 3 are soon to come and eagerly awaited.
+Parts 1 & 2 are out, and the third is eagerly awaited.

 New Ideas in Backgammon (1996) - Kit Woolsey & Hal Heinrich